mathildouk/Genie-Logiciel/README.md

 First, our application converts the form into mml language.
 The server can read the mml file.
 It will convert and exports the mml files into R and/or Python files then it compiles these files.
 When the application compiles the code, it also deletes former results files.

 Each R or Python files returns a csv file.
 It contains the name of the algorithm, its parameters, the framework and the results of the different metrics.
-After, the two csv are concatenate.
+After, the two csv are concatenated.
 This csv is parsed in java to create a html table for the visualisation of the results.

 For the visualisation of the Python and R code, we need a highlighted code.
 So, the server use pygment to convert our code into html page.
 And these two html pages are including in another html page with the right structure and style.